anttisalonen/progbook/rst/py4.rst

 We should now have all the pieces we need to finish our program.

 *Exercise*: Finish the program to remove unnecessary edges.
 See the pseudocode above for the principle.
 Use your traversal function to determine whether a node depends on another.

+By the way, the Graphviz suite also includes a tool called "tred" which performs transitive reduction similarly to our code.
+You can also use this to validate the output of your program.

+*Exercise*: Look up the source code for "tred" in the Graphviz source.